 An AP having dot11SolictedPADActivated equals to true shall include Service Advertisement Information element in Probe Response frame, if there is one or more Service Hashes matching with the received Probe Request containing the Service Hash element sent by the non-AP STA.

-The non-AP STA may associate with the AP based on the received Service Advertisement Information element or may use PAD Service Information Request to request more detailed information as defined in Table 8-219 (Advertisement protocol ID definitions) prior to association.
-The receiving AP shall respond to the PAD Service Information Request with PAD Service Information Response.
+The non-AP STA may associate with the AP based on the received Service Advertisement Information element or may use a Service Information Request ANQP-element to request more detailed information as defined in Table 8-184 prior to association.
+The receiving AP shall respond to the Service Information Request ANQP-element with a Service Information Response ANQP-element.

-A STA that encounters an unknown or reserved PAD Info ID value in a GAS frame (see Table 8-210 {Editor: verify this}) received without error shall ignore that PAD Info ID and shall parse any remaining PAD Info IDs.

-{Editor’s note: verify and validate this statement}

-A STA that encounters an unknown vendor-specific PAD-element field or subfield in a GAS frame (see Table 8-210) received without error shall ignore that field or subfield respectively, and shall parse any remaining fields or subfields for additional information with recognizable field or subfield values.

-{Editor’s note: verify and validate this statement}